amGitHub2014va82/MyGihHubReps/README.md

 MyGihHubReps
 ============

-to find out how can I change this to anotehr version
+I want to test if I can add/update files to remote server (GitHub) via SVN. to more specific , TortoiseSVN